 - and other routine legal documents

-Unfortunately, even the most simple legal matters can be paperwork intensive.
-Using a LDA can be a perfect solution for simplifying and streamlining your self-help legal endeavors.
+Unfortunately, even the simplest legal matters can be paperwork intensive.
+Thankfully, LDAs are the perfect solution for simplifying and streamlining your self-help legal endeavors.

-If you need help preparing legal documents in California, A People’s Choice can help in filling out the forms necessary forms and processing them with the proper court or agency.
-Contact A People’s Choice for affordable non-attorney assistance.
-While we will not give you legal guidance, we can make the process inexpensive, easy and hassle-free.
+If you need help preparing legal documents in California, A People’s Choice can help with filling and processing the necessary forms with the proper court or agency.
+Contact A People’s Choice for affordable non-attorney assistance to make the process inexpensive, easy, and hassle-free.